Psychtoolbox-3/psychtoolbox-3.github.com/docs/UpdatePsychtoolbox.md

 multiple times with the 'PREV' specifier, you could incrementally
 downgrade until stuff works for you.

-[UpdatePsychtoolbox](UpdatePsychtoolbox) cannot change the beta-vs-stable flavor of your
+[UpdatePsychtoolbox](UpdatePsychtoolbox) cannot change the flavor of your Psychtoolbox.
+To
-Psychtoolbox.
-To change the flavor, run [DownloadPsychtoolbox](DownloadPsychtoolbox) again.
+change the flavor, run [DownloadPsychtoolbox](DownloadPsychtoolbox) again.

 The optional parameter 'tryNonInteractiveSetup' if provided as 1 (true), will
 try a setup without user interaction, not asking users for input in certain